pulumi/docs/content/blog/new-stacks-page-launch/index.md

 - **Effortless Scalability**: Manage thousands of stacks with ease.
 The new page is optimized for performance, ensuring smooth scrolling and interaction regardless of scale.
 - **Dynamic Loading**: Enjoy instantaneous loading as you scroll, eliminating wait times and boosting efficiency.
 - **Time-Saving Shortcuts**: Use quick options to get the default grouping and sorting with one click.
+- **Shareable Views**: The page now includes query parameters in the URL, allowing you to save and share your exact view with team members effortlessly.

 **Placeholder for video**